sbir3japan/sample-attachment-cordapp/README.md

 ## Overview

-This manual explains how to use the attachment-related endpoints provided by the web server.
+This manual explains how to upload/download an zip file to/from Corda node via Corda RPC Endpoint.
 The API allows you to send and download attachments between Corda nodes.

----

 ## 1. Send Attachment